tssdantas/ProcessControl/DMC/README.md

 ## Requirements and Instruction.

-To run this code (DMCsim.m) you need to have installed MATLAB software from [Mathworks](https://www.mathworks.com/)
+To run this code  you need to have installed MATLAB software from [Mathworks](https://www.mathworks.com/)

-All the functions are contained in a single .m file
+All the functions are contained in a single .m file (DMCsim.m).

 ## Main features of the control algorithm